Wrapped Zedxion (WZEDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Zedxion Historical Price

-According to the latest data gathered on Wrapped Zedxion live price page, the current price of Wrapped Zedxion is 0.482859USD.
+According to the latest data gathered on Wrapped Zedxion live price page, the current price of Wrapped Zedxion is 0.473926USD.
 The circulating supply of Wrapped Zedxion(WZEDX) is

 In the past 24 hours, Wrapped Zedxion has shown a price movement of